Cezero/dnd_tools/packages/shared/docs/feature-system/languages.md

 ## Key Design Principles

 ### **1. Container Pattern**
-- One `FeatureProgression` contains multiple `FeatureModifier` records for languages
+- One `FeatureProgression` contains multiple `FeatureEntity` records for languages
-- Each modifier represents a different language
+- Each entity represents a different language
 - The progression acts as a container for all languages of a type

 ### **2. Conditional Application**